 On July 27, 2007, the House passed H.R.
-2419, an authorization bill related to agriculture (the 2007 "farm bill").12 The bill's spending provisions are estimated to increase federal spending on agriculture policy above the level allowed by the FY2008 budget resolution; and to comply with House pay-as-you-go budget rules, the bill included \$4 billion in revenue-raising provisions, the bulk of which would be produced by a proposal designed to curb the use of tax-treaty benefits by firms not actually resident in the treaty country.
-On October 4, the Senate Finance Committee approved a bill that contains a number of agriculture-related provisions, but also contains energy and conservation measures along with a revenue-raising proposal designed to curtail tax shelters (codification of the "economic substance" doctrine).
+2419, an authorization bill related to agriculture (the 2007 "farm bill").21 The bill's spending provisions are estimated to increase federal spending on agriculture policy above the level allowed by the FY2008 budget resolution.
+To comply with House pay-as-you-go budget rules, the bill included \$4 billion in revenue-raising provisions, the bulk of which would be produced by a proposal designed to curb the use of tax-treaty benefits by firms not actually resident in the treaty country.
+On October 4, the Senate Finance Committee approved a bill containing a number of agriculture-related provisions, but also energy and conservation measures along with a revenue-raising proposal designed to curtail tax shelters (codification of the "economic substance" doctrine).
+On December 14, the Senate passed its own omnibus farm bill as an amended version of H.R.
+2419, containing (with some differences) the tax proposals approved by the Finance Committee.